Multi-Location Dental Rebuild, Shipped to Spec in 17 Days — White-Label Delivery for a US Marketing Agency

 The location template was the load-bearing piece: it had to carry NAP-accurate information (address, phone, maps link) for each clinic independently, with the correct booking embed per location.

 2. Spec followed line-for-line, from the agency’s sheet.
 The agency provided a Google Sheets workbook tracking every URL to migrate, every meta data requirement, and a launch checklist.
-We implemented each row as written.
-When the initial spec had gaps — three lander pages (/locations/, /services/, /library/) that were not yet in the sitemap — we surfaced that to the agency and held on those pages until explicit direction was given.
-The services lander was built; the library lander was deferred at the agency’s instruction.
+We built to it row for row, without deviation.
+When the initial spec had gaps — three lander pages (/locations/, /services/, /library/) that were not yet in the sitemap — we surfaced that to the agency and held on those pages until the agency gave explicit direction.
+We built the services lander and deferred the library lander at the agency’s instruction.

 4. Launch checklist completed before handoff.
 The agency’s launch checklist covered pre-migration validation across all categories: Design, Functionality, Content, SEO & Analytics, Responsive behaviour, integration verification (Dentrix booking per location, Gravity Forms email routing, GA/GTM carryover), and a DNS migration to WP Engine.
-Cross-device QA on Chrome / Firefox / Safari / Edge and six viewports (1920 / 1280 / 1024 / iPad / mobile portrait / mobile landscape).
+QA went across Chrome, Firefox, Safari, and Edge, and through six screen sizes spanning 1920, 1280, 1024, iPad, mobile portrait, and mobile landscape.

-The discipline that mattered was holding position when the spec had gaps.
+What mattered most was holding position when the spec had gaps.
 Three lander pages — /locations/, /library/, /services/ — were absent from the original workbook mid-build; we surfaced them to the agency and built nothing on those pages until direction arrived.
 The booking links followed the same rule: each location’s Dentrix Ascend parameter was confirmed from the spec before it was bound, not assumed from context.

 Results